LukoJy3D/perfect100/guides/Noita/achievements/100__Spell_Progress.md

 :trophy: **Guide written by a human**:

 **Use** every spell at least once (holding doesn't count).
-The majority of the spells can be obtained randomly on wands or shops, however there are quite a lot of unlockable ones that require you to do secrets.
-By far the most time consuming achievement as some secrets can take up to 10 hours to do (depending on your luck and game knowledge).
+The majority of the spells can be obtained randomly on wands or shops.
+However, there are quite a lot of unlockable ones that require you to do secrets.
+It is by far the most time-consuming achievement, as some secrets can take up to 10 hours to do (depending on your luck and game knowledge).

 Information about spells can be found on Noita wiki [Spells page](https://noita.wiki.gg/wiki/Spells) (spoilers)

-Cheesy way to do this achievement would be to install mods and spawn every single spell.
-Hovewer, I do not recommend this because you will miss out on a lot that this game has to offer.
+A cheesy way to do this achievement would be to install mods and spawn every single spell.
+However, I do not recommend this because you will miss out on a lot of what this game has to offer.

 ---